|Interim Scientific Director: Professor Andrew Forbes|

 |Senior Biostatistician: Dr Eldho Paul|

 Eldho Paul has been working as a Research Fellow in the School of Public Health and Preventive Medicine since 2008.
 He has a background in biostatistics and works as a consultant statistician for The Alfred Hospital.

 Arul Earnest is an Associate Professor with the School of Public Health and Preventive Medicine.
 His current research interests are in Bayesian spatio-temporal models, time-series analysis, longitudinal data analysis and Registry Science.

 Lucy has an undergraduate background in psychology, with postgraduate qualifications in applied statistics (Master of Science in Applied Statistics, Swinburne University) and epidemiology (PhD, The University of Melbourne).
 She specialises in the application of advanced statistical methods to the study of risks, burden, and outcomes of chronic ill health.
-Her particular area of expertise is in latent variable modelling, including structural equation modelling, item response theory modelling, and latent class analysis.
-Lucy also has special interest in psychometrics and has lead the development and evaluation of a number of patient reported outcome measures.
+She also has a special interest and expertise in the design and analysis of randomised controlled trials (RCT) and is currently a PI statistician on a number of ongoing trials.
+Her other areas of interest are in latent variable modelling, including structural equation modelling, item response theory, and latent class analysis, especially the application of these methods in the field of psychometrics.

 Catherine has worked as a biostatistician in the School of Public Health and Preventive Medicine since 2015.
 She has a Masters in Biostatistics and a PhD in Medicine.
 She has been involved with, and provided biostatistical consultations to, a wide range of research areas in the medical sciences and has experience in study design, data management, safety monitoring and analysis of both RCTs and longitudinal cohort studies.
 Her primary role is to assist faculty researchers with the design and analysis of clinical studies.